xmtp/xmtp-js/packages/frames-client/README.md

 # Frames Client

-This repo is used by messaging apps to render Open Frames.
+This package is used by messaging apps to render Open Frames.

 ## Usage